 The constellation of Aries is said to be that of the sacred golden ram.
 Over 2,000 years ago, Aries was the host to the vernal equinox.
 This placed Aries as the first constellation in the zodiac.
 Over the centuries, the equinoxes have moved past that position; however, in tropical astrology, Aries (March 21 - April 15) still retains the number one position of the zodiac wheel.

-Part Two: Aries, God of War
+Part Two of the Myth: Aries, God of War

 Aries was a lover, devoted loyal father and a warrior.
 Aries was impulsive and had an unhealthy thirst for bloodletting.
 He was the only son of Zeus and Hera.
 His love of war didn't endear him to anyone, especially his parents.
 Due to his thirst for battle, he chose to live among the human warring tribe of Thrace, known for their constant battling with other tribes.
 The myth depicts Aries as having loyal followers, but for the majority of the men he lead, he was detested because of his bloodlust.